edu2tie topics in inclusive education

 Credit points: 15

-In this subject, students will explore concepts of inclusion and analyse various issues, relating to the inclusion of students with special needs into mainstream settings in Victoria.
-In particular, students will examine inclusive processes and strategies required to establish positive relationships with students, parents, colleagues, professionals and support staff involved in inclusive school settings.
-Students will participate in collaborative and co-operative learning activities that relate to some complex educational contexts arising from issues relating to inclusion.
-This will involve some group presentations incorporating basic counselling skills and collaborative practice.
+In this subject, students explore concepts of inclusion and analyse various issues, relating to the inclusion of students with special needs into mainstream settings in Victoria.
+In particular, students examine inclusive processes and strategies required to establish positive relationships with students, parents, colleagues, professionals and support staff involved in inclusive school settings.
+Students participate in collaborative and co-operative learning activities that relate to some complex educational contexts arising from issues relating to inclusion.
+This involves some group presentations incorporating basic counselling skills and collaborative practice.